Manu10744/Stream-Analytics/README.md

 - Manuel Neumayer

 #### Dataset:
-- ~14.000 Tweets from the Twitter Streaming API
+- ~14.500 Tweets from the Twitter Streaming API

 ##### LRZ Cloud:
+Apache Kafka and Flink are evaluated using VMs on the LRZ Cloud:
 -  https://cc.lrz.de/auth/login/?next=/

 <hr>